 Joschka J. Proksik

-Senior Researcher and Speaker am GDI
+Senior Researcher and Speaker, GDI

 As a political scientist with a PhD, he analyses the interactions between geopolitics, economy, society, environment, and technology.